Senior Cat Insurance

 Factor in your local veterinary costs

-Call local veterinary clinics and specialists to understand what common senior cat treatments actually cost in your area, since the same procedure varies by location.
-A cancer workup might cost $2,500 in San Francisco versus $1,200 in rural Ohio, and chemotherapy could run $12,000 versus $7,000 for identical protocols.
-Get quotes for senior-specific services like kidney disease management, hyperthyroidism treatment and emergency care so you know what financial protection you need based on where you live, not national averages.
+Call local clinics and specialists to find out what common senior cat treatments actually cost near you; the same procedure varies widely by location.
+A cancer workup costs $2,500 in San Francisco but only $1,200 in rural Ohio.
+Chemotherapy for identical protocols could be $12,000 in one city and $7,000 in another.
+Get quotes for kidney disease management, hyperthyroidism treatment and emergency care before deciding how much coverage you need.

 4. 4